 Most countries have MRLs for pesticides to protect consumer health and to promote good agricultural practice (GAP) in the use of insecticides, fungicides, herbicides, and other agricultural compounds.

-Sometimes the MRLs set by your export destination country are more stringent than New Zealand's.
+Sometimes the MRLs set by your destination country are more stringent than New Zealand's.
 The country you are exporting to may carry out border testing to ensure your consignment meets their MRLs.

 The MRLs for many different countries are held in a searchable database maintained by MPI.
 You can search by country, crop, or pesticide.
 MPI cannot guarantee the accuracy of the database.
 You should also check the destination country's relevant legislation before exporting your product.

 Tree nuts are not listed in the pesticide database.
 Exporters should contact MPI for more information about MRLs set for your destination market or check your destination country's MRL legislation.

 Your industry group may have an export programme for your product.
 It may specify rules around pesticide use and residue testing.
 Contact the industry group for more information.

 If residue testing is required, MPI has recognised several laboratories that do residue analysis using specified test methods.

 Check requirements of the industry group

 Industry groups sometimes set other requirements.
 You may be able to find contact details for your product on these industry websites, or contact them for more information.

 For example, if you are exporting chestnuts then check the Horticulture Export Authority's (HEA) requirements.